Things to do in Ljubljana: A travel guide to Slovenia’s capital

 Museum of Contemporary Art Metelkova

 Attached to the Metelkova art center, the city’s alternative neighborhood, you’ll also find the Museum of Contemporary Art.
-It has various exhibition rooms and a wide variety of famous and lesser-known famous artists.
-The exhibitions were interesting and the museum has an extensive library about art.
+It has various exhibition rooms and a wide variety of famous and lesser-known artists.
+The exhibitions were interesting, and the museum has an extensive art library.

 Bankarium – The Slovenian Monetary Museum